ABFE¶

 Job Control¶

-Once a job has been submitted, you can track the its status using our built in job tracking:
+Once a job has been submitted, you can track its status by inspecting the Job object:

 Expected output